This post may include affiliate links; see our disclosure policy.

 - Salad: Spread them over Vegan Caesar Salad for a meatless Caesar, or make our Ultimate Taco Salad.

-- Bowl meal: Add them to a Easy Rice Bowl or Easy Grain Bowl.
+- Bowl meal: Add them to an Easy Rice Bowl or an Easy Grain Bowl.

-- Pasta: Add them to spaghetti with marinara, or spaghetti squash spaghetti.
+- Pasta: Add them to spaghetti with marinara, or Spaghetti Squash.

 - Stir fry: Make them with Cauliflower Stir Fry or Broccoli Stir Fry.

 How are you planning to use them?
-Let us know in the comments below!
+Let me know in the comments below!

 Is tofu healthy?